meesterkurt/joyofprofessionallearning/_posts/2017-10-14-stand-up-faculty-meeting.markdown

 The administrator AKA The Scrum Master starts the meeting with announcements.
 The need to knows

 Each member of the faculty goes around the circle to share something about their day or passes with "I had a good day".
-The share can be a win, the challenge, an announcement, a what if
+The share can be a win, a challenge, an announcement, a what if...

-If someone misses the standup meeting someone will make sure that the missing member knows what happened in standup
+If someone misses the standup meeting someone else will make sure that the missing member knows what happened in standup

 The stand up ends when the time keep calls time